 A meat dish as simple to prepare as it is delicious

 First of all: Peru itself, with the presence of the trusty ají amarillo chili pepper and potato.
-The potato merely takes a supporting role but thick French fries (made from Peruvian potatoes) are still considered an essential ingredient.
+The potato merely takes a supporting role but thick French fries (made from Peruvian potatoes) are still considered an essential element.

 Key ingredients from different corners of the world that combine to create something new and characteristic